mathigatti/ArtificialWorldBuildingCourse/README.md

 # ArtificialWorldBuilding

-Material for [this](https://hyperlink.academy/courses/artificial-world-building/90/cohorts/82?tab=Curriculum) hyperlink course.
-Enroll [here](https://hyperlink.academy/discount?discount=96f03659-1f95-4ab0-86b5-8295f7b71945) to access the private forum and video lessons.
-If you are not familiar with Colab try [this tutorial](https://colab.research.google.com/drive/1zISwRDEe2a0mofnn8t0NGR6j3smggX7a).
+March 2021 edition of the course at [hyperlink](https://hyperlink.academy/courses/artificial-world-building/90/cohorts/82?tab=Curriculum).
+To follow the lectures if you are not familiar with Colab try [this tutorial](https://colab.research.google.com/drive/1zISwRDEe2a0mofnn8t0NGR6j3smggX7a).

 ![3DCA example](/lecture_1/3D/sample.jpeg)